develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 categories: Metamatic Systems
 ---

-The springtime is coming.
+The spring is coming.
 So it's more relevant than ever to start thinking how to manage your many-to-many relationships!

 Now, if you ever worked with relational databases, this is rather trivial.
 I know that many people hate relational databases because of their rigid schema requirements on your tables.

 Having a predefined schemas can can be good or bad, depending on the case.

-## When are relational databases bad?

-For example, if it's expected that your data may not be uniform and your data entries may significantly vary, then defining all properties that a table may contain as a fixed number of nullable columns can be quite awkward, resulting in a huge number of mostly empty columns in your table.

-## How about MongoDB?
+## Why MongoDB?

+MongoDB, being a document database, has a certain edge over relational databases because it doesn't require a schema for each table.

+Many people hate relational databases because of their rigid schema requirements on your tables.
+Having a predefined schemas can can be good or bad, depending on the case.

-Having worked for years on projects that used relational databases, it was really inspiring to start using the MongoDB in projects about seven years ago.
+Having worked for years on projects that used relational databases, it was really inspiring to start using MongoDB.

-Namely, the MongoDB is a document database, meaning that you don't have to define the schema for each table (known as "collection" in MongoDB) and you can really easily insert a lot more complex objects into the database than you would be able to do with relational databases.
+Namely, MongoDB is a document database, meaning that you don't have to define the schema for each table (known as "collection" in MongoDB) and you can really easily insert a lot more complex objects into the database than you would be able to do with relational databases.

-The MongoDB also has quite good query and aggregation tools, making agile and combinatory queries possible similarly to SQL.
+MongoDB also has good query and aggregation features, making agile and combinatory queries possible similarly to SQL.
 With MongoDB, you can do inner joins and combine data from multiple collections (tables), similarly to SQL.
 Also, with MongoDB you can create pipelines out of